aitesam961/ara-build-playground/readmeI.md

 ```
 This allows verilator to be built with default compiler (g++ through C++ compiler) instead of CLANG for LLVM.

-While sometime it works, sometimes you might be greeted by the following errors after build
+While sometime it works, sometimes you might be greeted by the following errors after build is complete:
 ```
 make[3]: Leaving directory '/home/asus/pulp-ara/ara/toolchain/verilator/src/obj_opt'
 make[2]: Leaving directory '/home/asus/pulp-ara/ara/toolchain/verilator/src'